-No. Despite being considered an American comfort food, mac ‘n’ cheese was popularized in America via the cooking of James Hemings, the slave and chef of Thomas Jefferson.
+No. Despite being considered an American comfort food, mac ‘n’ cheese was brought over from Europe and popularized in America via the cooking of James Hemings, the slave and chef of Thomas Jefferson.

 That was something I learned after bingeing on Netflix’s High on the Hog: How African American Cuisine Transformed America.
 The show was so intriguing that it sent me searching for anything and everything about macaroni and cheese that I could read on the web.

 Italian and English macaroni in the 14th century

 Yes, the dish appears to be that old.
 It might be even older but since we’re working with what has been documented, let’s just peg it at the 14th century.

 Two cookbooks published at the time, the Italian Liber de Coquina and the English The Forme of Cury have recipes that are essentially macaroni and cheese.
 In both cookbooks, macaroni and cheese was a layered dish of butter, macaroni and cheese.

 No Béchamel sauce?
 No. That came later.
 Per the 1770 cookbook The Experienced English Housekeeper, cheese was mixed with Béchamel sauce, cooked macaroni was mixed with the sauce, sprinkled with Parmesan, and the dish was baked until bubbly.

 How macaroni and cheese arrived in the United States